Vanredni profesor, University of Sarajevo

 Polje Istraživanja: Computer security and reliability Cryptography (Computer science) Network science

 Secure communication makes the widespread use of telecommunication networks and services possible.
 With the constant progress of computing and mathematics, new cryptographic methods are being diligently developed.
 Quantum Key Distribution (QKD) is a promising technology that provides an Information-Theoretically Secure (ITS) solution to the secret-key agreement problem between two remote parties.
-QKD networks based on trusted repeaters are built to provide service to a larger number of parties at arbitrary distances.
+QKD networks based on trusted relay nodes are built to provide service to a larger number of parties at arbitrary distances.
 They function as an add-on technology to traditional networks, generating, managing, distributing, and supplying ITS cryptographic keys.
 Since key resources are limited, integrating QKD network services into critical infrastructures necessitates effective key management.
-As a result, this paper provides a comprehensive review of QKD network key management approaches.
+As a result, this article provides a comprehensive review of key management approaches for trusted-relay QKD networks.
 They are analyzed to facilitate the identification of potential strategies and accelerate the future development of QKD networks.

 In the ongoing discourse surrounding integrating QKD networks as a service for critical infrastructures, key storage design often receives insufficient attention.
 Nonetheless, it bears crucial significance as it profoundly impacts the efficiency of QKD network services, thereby shaping its suitability for diverse applications.
 In this article, we analyze the effectiveness of key storage designs developed through practical testbeds and propose a novel key storage design to increase the effectiveness of key creation and supply.
 All key storage designs underwent analysis using network simulation tools, and the findings demonstrate that the novel key storage design surpasses existing approaches in terms of performance.